Reference docs for the Poly Domains#

 Using

-with ZZ will lead to incorrect results soexquo()
+/with ZZ will lead to incorrect results soexquo()should be used instead.

 - exsqrt(a)[源代码]#